LastAncientOne/Stock_Analysis_For_Quant/Matlab_Stock/README.md

 ## Authors
 ### * Tin Hang

-:red_circle: Warning: This is not financial advisor.
+## 🔴 Warning: This is not financial advisor.
 Do not use this to invest or trade.
 It is for educational purpose.